-Sure, mindfulness has been trending.
+Sure, the practice of being mindful has been trending.
 And, like most things when they trend, there is a certain type of fantasy or expectation of what this trend is and who is worthy enough to participate in it.
-It’s time to set the record straight and get back to the foundation of what mindfulness really is and how you and me and anyone at all who chooses can explore it.
+It’s time to set the record straight and get back to the foundation of what mindfulness really is and how you and I and anyone at all who chooses can explore it.

 First, what mindfulness is NOT: